George Rawick: Biography

 Rawick was born in 1929 in Brooklyn, New York, and died in 1990 in St. Louis, Missouri.
 He grew up in a community of first and second generation Jewish Americans.
 He was educated in the New York City public schools and graduated with a bachelor's degree at Oberlin College.
-Rawick became more invested in civil rights activism while at Oberlin College.
-Later in his studies at the university he started to feel betrayed by the institution, as he believed they had thrown away their abolitionist heritage by suppressing a local Black community.
 He subsequently earned a Ph.D. in history at the University of Wisconsin–Madison.
 He studied under Professor Merle Curti, who was one of the leading American historians of the era.
-Rawick completed his dissertation, The New Deal and Youth: The Civilian Conservation Corps, the National Youth Administration, and the American Youth Congress, in 1957: in that work, he contrasted the conservative, authoritarian, Army-run Civilian Conservation Corps with the leftist, democratically run National Youth Administration, which allowed him to discuss the often contradictory impulses underlying the New Deal generally.
+Rawick completed his dissertation, The New Deal and Youth: The Civilian Conservation Corps, the National Youth Administration, and the American Youth Congress, in 1957: which contrasted the conservative, authoritarian, Army-run Civilian Conservation Corps with the leftist, democratically run National Youth Administration, which allowed him to discuss the often contradictory impulses underlying the New Deal generally.

 Over his long career in academia, Rawick taught at Washington University in St. Louis, Wayne State University, State University of New York, the University of Chicago, and the University of Missouri-St. Louis, among others.
 Rawick held brief postings at Harvard University and Cornell University.
-Rawick produced very little academic writing in these positions, as he faced criticism from anti-radicals at the upper levels of academia because of his association with Marxist ideology.
+Rawick claims his lack of academic writing in these positions was due to opposition at the upper levels of academia due to his Marxism.

-Rawick was involved in leftist politics from his earliest days at Oberlin College, staking out a career as an anti-Stalinist socialist in the United States.
-He participated in a number of left organizations including the Communist Party, Correspondence Publishing Committee, Independent Socialist League, and Facing Reality.
-He was associated with the ideas of C. L. R. James and was co-author of a Facing Reality pamphlet, with C. L. R. James, Martin Glaberman, and William Gorman.
-He also wrote for the journal Radical America, which published his important essay, "Working Class Self Activity," in 1969.